KOROWAI LIFE AND SOCIETY: RELIGION, FOOD AND TREEHOUSES

 Korowai Tree Houses

-Some Korowai live in tree houses that are built 150 feet off the ground.
+Some Korowai live in tree houses, known as Rumah Tinggi, that are built 45 meters (150 feet) off the ground.
 They are built of sticks and leaves, perched on a massive tree trunks and look like some kind of huge nest tucked into the forest canopy.
 The Korowai climb to their treehouses using flimsily notched poles.
 The roof and the walls of the treehouses are made from sago palm fronds.
 Fires are started by from rubbing wood with a rattan string are built on mud-covered rattan-strip lattices set over holes in the floor.
 If a fire gets out of hand it can quickly be cut away from the house, dropping to the ground.
 Bones and shells kept in the rafters are used for tools or kept as reminders of big feasts.
 [Source: George Steinmetz, National Geographic, February, 1996 ^^]

 It was originally thought the Korowai built their treehouses as a form a protection against enemies but now some anthropologists believe they live there to stay dry during times of heavy flooding.
 Some parts of the Papua they inhabit receive over 450 centimeters of rain a year and most of it falls during a few months in the rainy season.
-When a tribesman was asked why he lived in a treehouse he told Steinmetz "to see the birds and mountains and to keep sorcerers from climbing my stairs." ^^
+When a tribesman was asked why he lived in a treehouse he told Steinmetz "to see the birds and mountains and to keep sorcerers from climbing my stairs."
+It has also been said the treehouses have been built to provide protection from mosquitoes, snakes, and ghosts. ^^

 A Korowai man that O’Neill met said he lived in a tree house with two families made up comprising eight people.
 "Now the pigs live with us too," he said, "until we kill them for food.
 Maybe then we will move to another hunting ground and build a new house."
 [Source: Thomas O'Neill, National Geographic, February, 1996,☼]